danbiocchi/oxidizedoasis-websands/docs/Jules_tasks.md

 # OxidizedOasis-WebSands: Jules Development Tasks

-**Last Updated:** 2025-05-29
+**Last Updated:** 2025-06-02
 **Target:** 100 focused tasks for AI autonomous agents (5-10 minutes each)
-**Status:** Ready for execution with checkboxes for tracking
+**Status:** Reorganized based on ACTUAL current codebase state

 ## Overview

 Each task is a complete, focused implementation that an AI agent can finish in 5-10 minutes.
+Tasks are organized in batches of 5 that can be executed concurrently without dependencies.
 All tasks deliver working functionality without placeholders and are suitable for creating a git branch, testing, and merging.

+**⭐ IMPORTANT NOTES:**
+- Tasks marked with ⭐ require database connections for testing and should be done after database infrastructure is stable
+- Execute tasks in batches of 5 concurrently, then move to next batch
+- Each batch builds logically toward project completion

 --- Important note
-Upon completeing a task: Update each task you complete by checking off the task checkbox and add a field "Completion Status:" with your status after completing the task.
+Upon completing a task: Update each task you complete by checking off the task checkbox and add a field "Completion Status:" with your status after completing the task.
 ---

-## **FOUNDATION & INFRASTRUCTURE (Tasks 1-15)**
+## **COMPLETED TASKS**

 ### **Health & Monitoring System**